Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Physical, Graphical and Experimental Comparisons of New Teleparallel Gravity Solutions

 We compare the teleparallel $F(T)$ solutions for flat cosmological ($k=0$) Chaplygin and polytropic gases cases.
-We have plotted eqn \eqref{404} (Chaplygin gas), $p\,\rightarrow\,0$ and $3$ subcases of eqn \eqref{502} on the figure \ref{figure1}.
+We have plotted Equation \eqref{404} (Chaplygin gas), $p\,\rightarrow\,0$ and $3$ subcases of Equation \eqref{502} on Figure \ref{figure1}.
 The top left subfigure compares for $n=\frac{1}{2}$ case the Chaplygin and polytropic $p$-type gases solutions.
-We removed the cosmological geometry (homogeneous) $G(0)\,\sqrt{T}$ term (i.e. the $n\,\rightarrow\,\infty$ solution) and kept only the source contribution for making the distinction between polytropic and Chaplygin gases for $n=\frac{1}{2}$, $1$ and $2$.
-The Chaplygin gas is a specific case of the general polytropic gas where we can consider the parameter $p=-\frac{1}{2}$ in the polytropic EoS (even if the EoS is defined for positive values of $p$).
-The Chaplygin gas case leads to some characteristic curves as we can also see on the top-right graphs of figure \ref{figure1}.
-This feature makes the comparison more relevant and expresses the real nature of Chaplygin and polytropic gases.
+We removed the cosmological geometry (homogeneous) $G(0)\,\sqrt{T}$ term (i.e., the $n\,\rightarrow\,\infty$ solution) and kept only the source contribution for making the distinction between polytropic and Chaplygin gases for $n=\frac{1}{2}$, $1$ and $2$, { the slow, linear and fast universe expansion cases}.
+The Chaplygin gas { can be seen as} a specific case of the general polytropic gas, where we can consider the parameter $p=-\frac{1}{2}$ in the polytropic EoS (even if the EoS is defined for positive values of $p$).
+The Chaplygin gas case leads to some characteristic curves, which we can also see on the top-right graphs of figure \ref{figure1}.
+This feature makes the comparison more relevant and expresses the real nature of Chaplygin and polytropic gases. { We can imagine for larger $p$ cases the linear PF limit solutions leading to the $\Lambda$CDM ordinary matter limit for flat cosmological spacetimes.
+For larger $p$, the teleparallel $F(T)$ solutions will increase faster than for the $p\,\rightarrow\,0$ non-linear limit.
+The double power-law far future approximated teleparallel solutions become more suitable for cosmological evolution model studies, confirming the results of refs. \cite{myrzacosmotele1,myrzacosmospin,paliacosmo}.
+However, we will need in future works to determine the exact and finite non-linearity degree (or magnitude) by determining the parameter $p$ of a typical polytropic cosmological fluid model.
+Therefore, we can expect a high value of $p$-parameter close to infinity (linear PF limit), confirming a slightly non-linear $\Lambda$CDM model.}